AlfieThornton93/gaming-seit-tech-test/README.md

 ### Running the tests

-#### Prerequisites
 1) Run `npm install`
-2) Install jest using npm `npm install jest`
-3) Install apollo-boost `npm install apollo-boost`
-4) Install jest html reporter `yarn add jest-html-reporter --dev`

-To run test run `make test`.
+2) Run `make start` to set up docker container
+3) Run `make test` to run tests
+4) Run `make stop` to stop and remove docker container after tests (this needs to be done before subsequent test runs to remove created games)

 Query tests are run first then mutation tests

 Test reports are generated in a test-reports folder in root